 Phase 3: Conversation content

-- Listen actively in this phase and take the child or adolescent seriously.
+- In this phase, listen actively and take the child or adolescent seriously.

 - Help the child or adolescent to talk about his/her experiences, feelings and needs.
 If the child or adolescent does not want to talk, offer to talk at a later time.